JonasHau/MathForFun/JavaScript - Web/UnCaesar/README.md

 # UnCaesar

-This single page will uncipher any Caesar ciphered message.
+This script will uncipher any Caesar ciphered message.